huaweicloud/spring-cloud-huawei/README.md

 [ServiceStage](https://www.huaweicloud.com/product/servicestage.html).

 ### Why use
- 1. Use routing management module to Blue-green Deployments and Canary Releases。
+ 1. Apply Blue-green Deployments and Canary Releases to your spring cloud application。
- 2. Use [ServiceComb-Mesher](https://github.com/apache/servicecomb-mesher), it's an implementation of Service mesh，multi language  governance and little performance loss。
+ 2. Apply multilingual paradigm to your microservice system by using [mesher](https://github.com/apache/servicecomb-mesher), an implementation of service mesh
- 3. Automatically generate the swagger document of swagger that meet open API specification, agile development。
+ 3. Automatically generate a document, which follow open API specification, and register it to service registry, so that members of team can view and download API doc in unified service.
- 4. Use Edge service, a reactive high-performance gateway, outperforms than spring cloud gateway and Netflix zuul。
+ 4. Developer is able to use Edge service, a high-performance gateway which benifits from reactive, outperforms than spring cloud gateway and Netflix zuul。

 ## Modules